 Part of the success comes from keeping things in-house.
 A greenfield approach means not inheriting another company’s culture, and it also means that they are using the same brand and marketing.
 They’ve also utilized centralized support services; keeping call booking and marketing teams in St. Louis, for example.
 The new location uses the same software integrations, processes, and systems that have served the St. Louis office well.
 Chris points out that the key is having a core leadership.
 Once you have the leaders that can execute your plan, anything is possible.

-As evidenced, Hoffman Brothers is a stark contrast to the PE-fueled companies that are common in today’s trades landscape.
+As evidenced, Hoffmann Brothers is a stark contrast to the PE-fueled companies that are common in today’s trades landscape.
 Chris believes both strategies are viable, of course, and doesn’t speak ill of a PE approach.
-However, having an “evergreen” company best aligns with the values and goals of Hoffman Brothers.
+However, having an “evergreen” company best aligns with the values and goals of Hoffmann Brothers.
 So, what defines an evergreen company?
 There are 7 “Ps” that evergreen companies are marked by.

 The 7 Ps of an Evergreen Business

-A bit of context is required to understand why Hoffman Brothers is going the evergreen route.
-It all starts with Robert Hoffman, who is an incredibly selfless person.
-Robert is a big reason so much of the Hoffman family has stayed onboard for decades.
+A bit of context is required to understand why Hoffmann Brothers is going the evergreen route.
+It all starts with Robert Hoffmann, who is an incredibly selfless person.
+Robert is a big reason so much of the Hoffmann family has stayed onboard for decades.
 When Chris and his brother Joe came into the company, Robert told his sons to be good stewards for the stakeholders of the business.
 He was excited about the changes they were making, and more or less handed over the keys to the company, encouraging them to build in a manner that is more than creating a win in their pocketbooks.
-The Hoffmans have focused on growing the company in a way that creates opportunities for their employees, and is a place that people take pride in working at.
+The Hoffmanns have focused on growing the company in a way that creates opportunities for their employees, and is a place that people take pride in working at.